Epigenetics Researchers

 Introduction

 Epigenetics researchers conduct scientific studies to determine how epigenetic modifications (or changes) affect healthy and diseased cells, and they work to develop better treatments for diseases caused by epigenetic changes.
-Epigenetics changes in gene function are those that are heritable and that are not attributed to alterations of the DNA sequence, according to the National Human Genome Research Institute.
+Epigenetics changes in gene function are those that are heritable and that are not attributed to alterations of the DNA sequence, according to the National Human Genome Research Institute, a division of the National Institutes of Health.
 Epigenetics researchers are also known as epigenetics scientists.

 Quick Facts